MicrosoftDocs/Viva/Viva/engage/admin-key-concepts.md

       - Review the [security and compliance features](../manage-security-and-compliance/security-and-compliance.md) and define your data retention and export plans.

-      - Make sure your domains are set up in Office 365 the way you want them.
-By default, your Viva Engage internal network can be accessed only by employees whose email addresses match the domains verified in Office 365.
+      - Make sure your domains are set up in Microsoft 365 the way you want them.
+By default, your Viva Engage internal network can be accessed only by employees whose email addresses match the domains verified in Microsoft 365.

         If all your domains are verified, you're all set.
 For more information, see [Manage Yammer domains across their lifecycle](../configure-your-yammer-network/manage-yammer-domains.md).